On TN Govt Laptop - Dear GoTN & C-DAC, Will You Listen?

 The laptop comes with dual operating system.
 Windows 11 and BOSS GNU/Linux.

-1. All our concerns from 2011 on BOSS Linux still remain, mainly our reservation against it being a proprietary closed-source GNU/Linux distribution.
-Instead, Govt. of TN's department of Higher Education can invest minimal resources to create and maintain a FOSS GNU/Linux distribution of it's own containing Education related & Tamil computing tools similar to how Govt. of Kerala, through KITE initiative maintains their own GNU/Linux distro.
+2. Instead, Department of Higher Education can invest minimal resources to create and maintain a FOSS GNU/Linux distribution of it's own containing Education related & Tamil computing tools similar to how Govt. of Kerala, through KITE initiative maintains their own GNU/Linux distro.
 FSFTN will be happy to guide such a processes.

 On Hardware

-The laptop is equipped with either Intel's i3 series (or) AMD's Ryzen 3 series processor, 8GB of RAM and 256GB SSD storage.
+The laptop is equipped with either Intel's i3 series (or) AMD's Ryzen 3 series processor, 8GB RAM and 256GB SSD storage.
 ACER, DELL & HP have bagged the tender to manufacture the laptops at the cost of approx Rs.18,500/- to Rs.21,000/-

 1. Karnataka state electronics development corporation, KEONICS developed and launched, KEO, a low-cost AI ready mini PC at Bengaluru Tech Summit (BTS) at an cost of Rs.18,999/-, last year.